kimnerd/quadrotor/README.md

 ```

 The simulation now computes a reference attitude `R_ref` on each step so the
 vehicle tilts toward the target position.
+The path to the goal can be divided
+into intermediate waypoints by setting the ``n_segments`` parameter of
-This allows the quadrotor to move in
+``simulate``.
+This allows gentler control toward the target.
-the horizontal `x` and `y` directions in addition to holding altitude.

 ## Testing
 The project uses `pytest` for testing (no tests are currently implemented).
 Run: